City

 What is the job market like in Wilkes-Barre, PA?

-The job market in Wilkes-Barre, PA, offers a mix of opportunities across various sectors.
-The area has a diverse economy, with key industries including healthcare, education, and manufacturing.
-This diversity provides a range of job options for different skill sets and interests.
+The job market in Wilkes-Barre, Pennsylvania, presents a mix of opportunities for job seekers.
+The region has a diverse economy with key industries including healthcare, education, and manufacturing.
+This mix allows for a variety of job openings across different skill levels and fields.

 What are the best neighborhoods in Wilkes-Barre, PA?